 “Huh?”
 Taylor asked; a most undignified response to her statement.

 “Maybe I’m jumping at shadows; maybe I’m letting my nerves get to me.
-Either that or I’m letting too much of my cynicism through.”
+Either that or I’m letting my cynicism show.”
 She proceeded to explain what she meant.
 Taylor listened, scratched his head once and told her that he’d get right on it.
 It was probably nothing and he surely thought so, but when a senior officer asked, you delivered.

 Awhile later she felt a tap on her shoulder.
 She was so engrossed in reading the reports that the mere tap on her shoulder nearly sent her flying out of her seat.
 She spun around on her chair and looked up, “McFarland, what can I do for you?”